-- The advisor as chair, or two advisors as co-chairs - The second committee member may be one of the following: - A member of the Graduate Faculty, who may be within or external to SHESC.
+- The supervisor as chair, or two advisors as co-chairs - The second committee member may be one of the following: - A member of the Graduate Faculty, who may be within or external to SHESC.
 The classification of Graduate Faculty is defined and managed by the ASU Graduate College.
 All SHESC faculty members are on the Graduate Faculty, along with various researchers and lecturers.
-Most Graduate Faculty can be committee chairs or cochairs. - An individual external to ASU who has appropriate experience in Global Health.
-This may be someone at the organization hosting the students' internship or aligned with the student's professional development goals. - If there are two co-chairs, no additional committee members are required
+Most Graduate Faculty can be committee chairs or co- chairs. - An individual external to ASU who has appropriate experience in Global Health.
+This may be someone at the organization hosting the students' internship or aligned with the student's professional development goals. - If there are two co-chairs, no additional committee members are required - Additional participants (e.g. Academic Professionals or external faculty members not on the SHESC Graduate Faculty) may serve as one of the committee members, pending approval by the Supervisory Committee, the Associate Director of Graduate Studies, and the Graduate College. - Students who wish to add an affiliate as a committee member to their committee should submit the following to the Graduate Student Advisor: - Signed Committee Appointment Form by the entire committee. - The rationale- brief 1-2 sentence justification for the skills the individual will bring to the committee written by the student. - The requested member's curriculum vitae. - If the individual is associated with ASU provide their ID number, if outside ASU then the individuals birthdate will need to be provided. - If a student needs to change their chair or committee members, the process is to complete the committee change form.